ghollisjr/cl-opencl-utils/README.txt

 (clc `(cl:+ 2 2)) ==> (2+2)
 (clc `(some-package:+ 2 2)) ==> (2+2)

+However, there are mechanisms for defining OpenCL C functions and struct types, and these are package-dependent so as to allow different utility libraries to define functions without worrying about clashes.
+See notes on defclcfun, defclckernel, and defclcstruct.

 OpenCL source code is still converted into strings and supplied to the cl-opencl Lisp API functions like cl-create-program-with-source, but